-This AC provides methods acceptable to the Director for showing compliance with Civil Aviation Rule Part 21.
+This AC describes an acceptable means of compliance with Civil Aviation Rule Part 21, Certification of Products and Parts.
 This material is intended to assist organisations and persons in gaining certification for aircraft types to be operated in New Zealand.

-The guidance material in this AC reflects international best practice and is what the CAA has found to be the most robust process for achieving type certification and compliance with the various rule requirements.
+The guidance material in this AC reflects international best practice and what CAA has found to be the most robust process for achieving type certification and compliance with the various rule requirements.